 - Experiencing negative consequences as a result of Adderall use, such as problems with school or work, relationships, or financial stability

 If you or someone you know suffers an addiction to Adderall, seek help immediately.

 Symptoms of Adderall Withdrawal

 When Adderall is abused, withdrawal symptoms occur when you attempt to quit using it.
-Like any substance that gets abused, there are symptoms when you try to stop abusing Adderall.
+Like any substance that you abuse, there are symptoms when you try to stop.
 Common symptoms of Adderall withdrawal include: